zixpo/candybar/README.md

 Improved version of the original [CandyBar Dashboard](https://github.com/danimahardhika/candybar-library).

 Check out [Blueprint Dashboard](https://github.com/jahirfiquitiva/blueprint/).
 It's modular and uses the new build features.
-Maybe you just like it :D
+You may like it :D

 This is the library of CandyBar Dashboard.
 It is only used for development purpose.
 Use the sample for making Icon Pack, Get it from [here](https://github.com/zixpo/candybar-sample).